 Holman Middle School’s faculty consistently goes above and beyond for their students.
 Our faculty is highly-qualified, as defined by the Virginia Department of Education.

-Seven members of our Faculty are National Board Certified Educators:
+Nine members of our Faculty are National Board Certified Educators:

 Mindy Dobrinski (2003, renewed 2013)

 Laura George (2005, renewed 2015)

 Joanna Crabbe (2013)